Rape: Definitions and evolution of laws

 Virtually all societies have had a concept of the crime of rape.
 Although what constituted this crime has varied by historical period and culture, the definitions tended to focus around an act of forced vaginal intercourse perpetrated through physical violence or imminent threat of death or severe bodily injury, by a man, on a woman, or a girl, not his wife.
 The actus reus of the crime, was, in most societies, the insertion of the penis into the vagina.
-The way sexuality was conceptualized in many societies rejected the very notion that a woman could force a man into sex — women were often seen as passive while men were deemed to be assertive and aggressive.
+The way sexuality was conceptualized in many societies rejected the very notion that a woman could force a man into sex—women were often seen as passive while men were deemed to be assertive and aggressive.
 Sexual penetration of a male by another male fell under the legal domain of sodomy.

 Rape laws existed to protect virginal daughters from rape.
 In these cases, a rape done to a woman was seen as an attack on the estate of her father because she was his property and a woman's virginity being taken before marriage lessened her value; if the woman was married, the rape was an attack on the husband because it violated his property.
-The rapist was either subject to payment (see wreath money) or severe punishment.
+The rapist was either subject to payment or severe punishment.
 The father could rape or keep the rapist's wife or make the rapist marry his daughter.
 A man could not be charged with raping his wife since she was his property.
 Thus, marital rape was allowed.
 Author Winnie Tomm stated, "By contrast, rape of a single woman without strong ties to a father or husband caused no great concern."
 An incident could be excluded from the definition of rape due to the relation between the parties, such as marriage, or due to the background of the victim.
 In many cultures forced sex on a prostitute, slave, war enemy, member of a racial minority, etc., was not rape.

 From the classical antiquity of Greece and Rome into the Colonial period, rape along with arson, treason and murder was a capital offense.
 "Those committing rape were subject to a wide range of capital punishments that were seemingly brutal, frequently bloody, and at times spectacular."
 In the 12th century, kinsmen of the victim were given the option of executing the punishment themselves.
 "In England in the early fourteenth century, a victim of rape might be expected to gouge out the eyes and/or sever the offender's testicles herself."
 Despite the harshness of these laws, actual punishments were usually far less severe: in late Medieval Europe, cases concerning rapes of marriageable women, wives, widows, or members of the lower class were rarely brought forward, and usually ended with only a small monetary fine or a marriage between the victim and the rapist.